jan-bogaerts/mark/src/markdownCode.md

 - the selection service keeps track of the currently active editor (an object from the monaco editor npm package)
 - the service can be monitored for changes in the selection.
 - supports the following actions / functions:
-  - cut: if there is a reference to an editor, ask the monaco editor to cut the selected text to the clipboard.
+  - cut: if there is a reference to an editor, focus it and ask the monaco editor to cut the selected text to the clipboard.
-  - copy: if there is a reference to an editor, ask the monaco editor to copy the selected text to the clipboard.
+  - copy: if there is a reference to an editor, focus it and ask the monaco editor to copy the selected text to the clipboard.
-  - paste: if there is a reference to an editor, ask the monaco editor to paste the clipboard content at the current cursor position.
+  - paste: if there is a reference to an editor, focus it and ask the monaco editor to paste the clipboard content at the current cursor position.
-  - delete: if there is a reference to an editor, ask the monaco editor to delete the selected text.
+  - delete: if there is a reference to an editor, focus it and ask the monaco editor to replace the selected text with an empty value:
+    ```javascript
+      var selection = this.editor.getSelection();
+      var id = { major: 1, minor: 1 };
+      var text = "";
+      var op = {identifier: id, range: selection, text: text, forceMoveMarkers: true};
+      this.editor.executeEdits("my-source", [op]);
+    ```
   - clear selection: if there is a reference to an editor, ask the monaco editor to clear the current selection.
   - select all: if there is a reference to an editor, ask the monaco editor to select all the text.
   - hasSelection: returns true if there is an editor and it has a non-empty selection